jonathan-hellwig/robot_detection/README.md

 # Training

 The files `robot_detection_train.ipynb` and `synthetic_data_train.ipynb` contain the code to train a JetNet on the RoboEireann data and synthetic data respectively.
+Each training run automatically generates a directory with log files that can be visualized with tensorboard.